GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 register-semantic configuration values.
 A narrowly named service-bootstrap helper is acceptable when a concrete admitted service requires one fixed configuration, validates its documented clock assumption, and delegates the canonical root configuration API.
-For example, `TIM_ConfigDelay1MHz()` may configure the dedicated polling-delay service for a validated 72 MHz Timer kernel clock; it must not become a general frequency setter.
+For example, `TIM_ConfigForBlockingDelay()` may configure the dedicated blocking polling-delay service for a validated 72 MHz Timer kernel clock; it must not become a general frequency setter.

 Calculated-frequency getters are acceptable because they observe and report